 Jamie Holland is the Development Officer for Lake Washington Schools Foundation.
 She helps LWSF generate funding to fulfill its mission by nurturing relationships with individuals, corporations, and foundations.
 A graduate of Scripps College in Claremont, California, Jamie has twenty years of experience working and volunteering with a wide range of nonprofits.

 Jamie is a founding director of Bigfoot BMX, a nonprofit organization operating a bicycle motocross track at McCollum Park in Snohomish County.
 She enjoys playing volleyball in a women’s league and birdwatching with her family.
 A published novelist, Jamie loves using her writing skills to share the stories of LWSF.

-As the Communications and Programs Coordinator for the Foundation, Bonnie Leung is responsible for creating and disseminating written and visual communications to convey LWSF initiatives, programs and accomplishments.
+As the Communications and Programs Coordinator for the Foundation, Bonnie Leung is responsible for developing and overseeing written and visual communications to convey LWSF initiatives, programs and accomplishments.
 She also provides support to our program staff with event coordination and promotion.
-With a background in human resource management, Bonnie has spent recent years graphically designing digital and print materials for local schools and PTAs.
+With a background in human resource management, Bonnie has spent recent years volunteering in various education and arts non-profits.

 As the Development Assistant at Lake Washington Schools Foundation, Irina Czyzewski is responsible for supporting strategic fundraising and public outreach efforts of the Foundation by managing the donor database, cultivating donor relationships, identifying focused donor groups for targeted outreach, as well as providing support at LWSF events.